GlitchEnzo/NuGetForUnity/README.md

 # Restoring NuGet Packages over the Command Line

 For those with projects using automated build solutions like [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration), NuGetForUnity provides the ability to restore your NuGet packages directly from the command line without starting Unity.
-This is achieved using a seperate [NuGetForUnity.Cli](https://www.nuget.org/packages/NuGetForUnity.Cli) NuGet package containing a [.Net Tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools).
+This is achieved using a separate [NuGetForUnity.Cli](https://www.nuget.org/packages/NuGetForUnity.Cli) NuGet package containing a [.Net Tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools).

 ## Installation

 -   As a global tool using: `dotnet tool install --global NuGetForUnity.Cli`.
--   If you don't have a tool manifest (local tool instalation context) first creat one with: `dotnet new tool-manifest`.
+-   If you don't have a tool manifest (local tool installation context) first create one with: `dotnet new tool-manifest`.
 Than install NuGetForUnity.Cli using: `dotnet tool install NuGetForUnity.Cli`.

 For more information see [.Net Tool Documentaion](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools).